Patch-level Neighborhood Interpolation: A General and Effective Graph-based Regularization Strategy: Experiments

+\paragraph{Result 2: Comparison with Variants of MixUp.} We empirically demonstrate that Pani MixUp can achieve comparable accuracy compared with variants of MixUp methods, e.g., Co-MixUp.
+We implement our Pani MixUp method based on the code base of \citep{kim2021co} with the step size 0.05 and additionally compare the performance on WRN16-8 and ResNeXt29-4-24 architectures on CIFAR-100 as opposed to Table~\ref{table_mixup}.
+In Table~\ref{table_mixup_sota}, all results are evaluated with the data augmentation.
+It suggests that Pani MixUp outperforms its similar baseline CutMix across all considered settings, which is also based on patches.
+Our Pani MixUp is also on par with the state-of-the-art Co-MixUp on CIFAR-100, although Co-MixUp performs better than other baselines, especially on Tiny-ImageNet.
+However, we next show our method is more efficient in computation than Co-MixUp.

+\paragraph{Pani MixUp is Computationally Efficient.} We first validate Pani MixUp is as computationally efficient as vanilla MixUp when compared with the normal training~(ERM).
+Figure~\ref{figure_mixup} presents all learning curves concerning the training time, where we choose ResNet-18 as the basic test model.
+We can easily observe that with the negligible increase in computation overhead, Pani MixUp achieves better performance than MixUp.
+In addition, we also compare the computation cost of Pani MixUp with variants of MixUp, especially the state-of-the-art Co-MixUp.
+In Figure~\ref{figure_mixup_computation}, we reveal that Co-MixUp is more expensive in computation even in the parallel version, although it can achieve favorable performance as suggested in Table~\ref{table_mixup_sota}.
+By contrast, Pani MixUp achieves comparable results with Co-MixUp on a large number of settings in Table~\ref{table_mixup_sota}, which enjoys significant advantage of the efficiency in computation.

-\paragraph{Further Extension to the MixMatch} To further demonstrate the superiority of our Neighborhood Interpolation MixUp, we embed our approach into MixMatch~\cite{berthelot2019mixmatch}, the current state-of-the-art approach that naturally extends MixUp to semi-supervised setting.
-The resulting approach, Pani MixMatch, elegantly replaces the MixUp part in the MixMatch with our Pani MixUp, thus imposing patch neighbor Mixup by additionally incorporating patch neighborhood information.
-Results shown in Table~\ref{table_mixmatch} demonstrate that Pani MixMatch can further improve the performance of MixMatch in the standard semi-supervised setting, thus verifying the effectiveness and flexibility of our Patch-level Neighborhood Interpolation.
+\paragraph{Further Extension to MixMatch.} We further incorporate our approach into MixMatch~\citep{berthelot2019mixmatch} that naturally extends MixUp to the semi-supervised setting.
+The resulting approach, which we call Pani MixMatch, elegantly replaces the MixUp part in the MixMatch with our Pani MixUp, thus imposing Pani MixUp by additionally incorporating patch neighborhood correlation knowledge.
+We apply the same hyper-parameters involved in Pani as in Pani MixUp and other ones are the same as MixMatch.
+Results in Table~\ref{table_mixmatch} reveals that Pani MixMatch can further improve the performance of MixMatch in the standard semi-supervised setting, thus verifying the effectiveness and flexibility of our Patch-level Neighborhood Interpolation method.